 The "Queen of the Parasites" sparks alot of interest

 and for good reason!
 It is, of course, the largest flower in the

 in Malaysia, Indonesia, Thailand and the Philippines where it

 is found.
 Here are a few sites dealing with this marvelous parasite:

 treatment of Rafflesia.
 Your PPC author spent considerable time writing and contributing sections on Philippine Rafflesia

 to Wikipedia.
 Someone later edited this page, removing all this

 information, and replacing it with a short paragraph on Malaysian Rafflesia.

 Because Wikipedia has apparently turned into some forum for

 of life on earth.

 - Julie Barcelona's

 site on Philippine ferns and Rafflesia.

 - "The Stinking Corpse Lily: World's Largest Flower"

 on Rafflesia is #10 found HERE.

 The following article (#11) is called "Pilostyles:

 Relative of Largest Flower."
 From Wayne's Word.
 A newsletter

 of natural history trivia.

 - Floral Giants from Humble Beginnings.
 Travels in the Great Tree of Life from the Peabody Museum of Natural History at Yale University.

-Last updated: 14-May-18 / DLN
+Last updated: 22-Jul-14 / DLN